orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-- ?
-Better variant of : *Compose as Equivalence as Compose*
-	- Equivalence at continuation is parallel composition

----

-Extremes as superposed pattern matcher. - use them for traversing until something hits it, otherwise we keep orbiting or traversing simultaneously the extreme and the boundary traversing?
+Extremes as superposed pattern matcher.
 #### Equivalences
 - Global changes from local equivalences
 - Can just move the terminal which holds the pointer to the boundary
 - Is equivalent ; Can A & B be found on the a line/ray/graph? - Or a particular one
+- Equivalence at continuation is parallel composition

 -  A traversal = copy = compile = .... (compute?)